Head of House: Mr S Wareham

 22 November 2012: Pippa Jackson 8WG

 10 December 2012: All of 8WH for their "Wilbo Style" assembly

 21 March 2013: Kelsey Dykes 9WH

-Wilberforce House were the winners of the House Shield for 2011-2012.
-Congratulations to all of the students in Wilberforce House for collecting the most House Points last year!
+Wilberforce House were the winners of the House Shield for 2011-2012 and the runners-up for 2012-2013.
+Congratulations to all of the students in Wilberforce House for all their hard work over the last two years making our House such a huge success!
 Well done!

 Wilberforce House Champions 2012 Mrs Poole, Mr Wareham & Miss Palin

 Students of Wilberforce House raised an amazing £88.37 for Comic Relief by taking part in a Mad Hat Day on Friday 15 March 2013.
 Students were allowed to wear a hat all day in school when they donated any amount of money to Comic Relief!
 Well done to Wilberforce House for raising an amazing amount of money for a good cause.

 Christmas Decoration Competition